Hoyasumii/avengers-endgame/README.md

 [A Hydra team including Rumlow and Sitwell enter, known at this time as a part of SHIELD.]

-SITWELL (2012): We can take that [Taking Loki's Scepter from 2012 Natas
+SITWELL (2012): We can take that [Taking Loki's Scepter from 2012 Natash